 SAT Essay Tips

-Are you still struggling?
-For a great SAT essay score, consider these SAT essay tips below to possess an understanding regarding the exam paper.
+For a high SAT essay score, consider these SAT essay tips below to possess an understanding regarding the exam paper.

-Avoid going Off-Topic.
+- Avoid Going Off-Topic.
 Keep your essay precise in regards to the source.
-It is essential to show the examiner you have read and understood the reference.
-Don’t talk about what you did last Saturday!
+It is essential to show the examiner that you have read and understood the reference.

 SAT Essay Examples